662.6 kilometres to Santiago

 We had a nice walk and chat before heading back to the albergue.
 We were so tired we didn’t even eat dinner.

 I had higher hopes of Estella with my mom’s name being Estelle.
 It was a little disappointing for me.
 Mind you I slept through most of it.

 Safety regulations are not consistent in Spain.
-There are steps on places you would not expect them and not present when you think there would.
-I have been extra vigilant when taking a step and in this place I pray I don’t have to get up on the middle of the night.
-Terrazo tile ramp leading out of the garage then 3 steps up, then 3 steps down, a little walk; then 3 steps down and dont forget to step onto the baño.
-3 stubbed toes to date Another difference are the lights.
-Always remember to check where the light switch is as you could be left trying to find your way in the dark or waving your hands frantically as you attempt to activate the motion detector.
+There are steps on places you would not expect them and not present when you think there should be.
+I have been extra vigilant when taking a step and in this place I pray I don’t have to get up in the middle of the night.
+Terrazo tile ramp leading out of the garage then 3 steps up, then 3 steps down, a little walk; then 3 steps down and don’t forget to step onto the baño.
+3 stubbed toes to date.
+Another difference are the lights.
+Always remember to check where the light switch is as you could be left trying to find your way in the dark or waving your hands frantically as you attempt to activate a motion detector.
 I pray no one is filming me!

 Tonight I befriended Maurilio from Brazil.
 He is 23 and extremely handsome and reminded me of Phil and Joel.
 He had just walked 40 km and was kind to help me find a workaround for my phone.

-As I was heading to the garden to hang up my laundry, the girls from Romanianwere across the way.
+As I was heading to the garden to hang up my laundry, the girls from Romanian were across the way.
 You just never know who you will bump into or meet.
 I was feeling like a home-cooked meal tonight.
-We picked up fixings and I would cook for the 3 of us.
-Well it turned out that Maurilio did t have plans tonight either, so a 16 euro dinner turned into 4 euro split 4 ways.
+We picked up fixings and I cooked for the 3 of us.
+Well it turned out that Maurilio didn’t have plans tonight either, so a 16 euro dinner turned into 4 euro, split 4 ways.
 We had wine, pasta primavera and chorizo.
 We played some music and had some laughs before crawling into our sleeping sacks.